sarjakkk/Stock_Price_Prediction_Model/README.md

-# Recurrent Neural Networks to predict Google Stock Price
+# Google Stock Price Prediction

 This project involves the use of Recurrent Neural Networks along with Long Short-Term Memory (LSTM) to predict the stock prices of Google.